about US

 Unlike crisis services, IWP provides what comes next.

-We are the bridge between recovery and progression, offering flexible, inclusive learning opportunities to women who are not ready, able, or safe enough to enter mainstream education.
+We are the bridge between recovery and progression, offering flexible, inclusive learning opportunities for women who are not yet ready, able, or safe enough to enter mainstream education.

 Many of our learners have: